 Community Property Management

 We offer a full range of property management services tailored to you as an investor, homeowner, or landlord.
-We have an extensive porfolio of single family homes, townhouses, condos, and apartments in the Clatsop County area.
+We have an extensive portfolio of single family homes, townhouses, condos, apartments in the Clatsop County, the Portland Metro.
 We have a variety of long-term properties to suit every need.
-Whether you are looking for a place of your own or are wanting to rent yours out, we'd love to talk with you!
+Whether you are looking for a place of your own or are wanting to rent yours out, we’d love to talk with you!

 - No hassle management